tomltr/hobbyists-data/README.md

 3. MySQL Server 5.7

-4. Other files will be in Lib Folder.
+4. Other files will be in lib Folder (path: WebContent/WEB-INF/lib/)